|Salary||$38.26 - $47.79/hour; $6,631.73 - $8,283.60/month; $79,580.80 - $99,403.20/year|

 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Experience: Two years of responsible professional psychiatric nursing experience performing duties similar to a Psychiatric Nurse I with Placer County.
+Experience: Two (2) years of responsible air pollution control engineering experience performing duties similar to an Assistant Air Pollution Control Engineer with Placer County.

-Training: Equivalent to a Bachelor's degree from an accredited college or university with major course work in nursing or a related field.
+Training: Equivalent to a bachelor's degree from an accredited college or university with major course work in air pollution, environmental, chemical, mechanical, petroleum, or combustion engineering or a related field.

 Required License or Certificate: